natural/java2python/README.md

     """ generated source for module HelloWorld

     """
-    #  This is the HelloWorld class with it's single method.
+    #  This is the HelloWorld class with a single method.
     class HelloWorld(object):
         """ generated source for class HelloWorld